UniMath/agda-unimath/src/foundation/judgmentally-involutive-identity-types.lagda.md

   refl-involutive-Id {x} = (x , refl , refl)
 ```

+## Properties

 ### The judgmentally involutive identity types are equivalent to the standard identity types

-Moreover, the [retraction](foundation-core.retractions.md) is judgmental.
+In fact, the [retraction](foundation-core.retractions.md) is judgmental, and the
+equivalence preserves the groupoid structure.

 ```agda
 module _